Luis Díaz (footballer, born 2004)

-Luis Ángel Díaz Cuesta (born 24 April 2004) is a Colombian footballer who currently plays as a forward for Envigado.
+Luis Ángel Díaz Cuesta (born 24 April 2004) is a Colombian footballer who currently plays as a forward for Argentine club Independiente Rivadavia.

 Early life

 Born in Turbo, Díaz initially took an interest in track and field as a child, competing in 100m sprint, hurdling and long jump.
 His mother preferred him to participate in athletics rather than play football, so he would run away from home to go and play.

 Club career

 Early career

 At the age of nine, Díaz joined his first football club, the Urabá Estelar Fútbol Club.
 Following impressive performances, including scoring 57 goals in the 2015 season, he was called up to the Inder Apartadó team to play in the Torneo de Pony Fútbol.
 Despite his team being knocked out, he finished as top scorer, and was recruited on a youth loan by Caribe FC.

 Envigado

 Having received offers from a number of clubs, including his childhood team, Atlético Nacional, he joined the academy of Envigado on his father's advice, as he believed the opportunities would be better at Envigado.
 He progressed through the academy, and made his debut in the Copa Colombia on 29 July 2021, in a 1–1 away draw with Atlético Bucaramanga.

 He scored his first goal for the club on 6 February 2023, the opener in a 1–1 Categoría Primera A draw with Unión Magdalena.